 2019 Murgon Music Muster

-The Rotary Club of Murgon is currently organising to bring a talented group of country music artists to Murgon for the next Murgon Music Muster, which includes such well-known names as Anne Kirkpatrick, Tania Kernaghan, Tracy Coster, Amber Lawrence, Brendan Radford, Chris Callaghan, Jack Viljoen, Homegrown, Brendan Smoother, Stephanie Ward Rigley, Bridget O'Shannessy, John Abbott, Clarrie Weller, Emily Kinsella, Chris Pritchard and Steve Sparrow.
-Gary Fogarty with compere the weekend.
+The Rotary Club of Murgon is currently organising to bring a talented group of country music artists to Murgon for the next Murgon Music Muster, which includes such well-known names as Anne Kirkpatrick, Tania Kernaghan, Tracy Coster, Amber Lawrence, Brendan Radford, Chris Callaghan, Jack Viljoen, Homegrown, Brendan Smoother, Stephanie Ward Wrigley, Bridget O'Shannessy, John Abbott, Clarrie Weller, Emily Kinsella, Chris Pritchard, Steve Sparrow and Connie Shelton.
+Gary Fogarty will compere the weekend.

 The Muster, which is to be held at the PCYC on the Murgon Showgrounds from Tuesday 29th October to Sunday 3rd November 2019, is set to be bigger and better than ever.